Mint-Street-to-Dalal-Street/Corporate-Insolvency-Resolution-in-India/README.md

-# The Complete Annotated Bibliography of the Indian Corporate Insolvency Regime
+# The Complete Annotated Bibliography

 ## Amendments